Jose Arellano and Maria Cortes are pictured here assembling bikes bound for kids in the community this holiday season.

 On October 21st, a large group of volunteers gathered together behind Compton High School to participate in the Compton Creek & Bike Trail Clean-up.
 Councilmember, Tana McCoy lead the way and team members from World Oil Corp. spent that Saturday picking up trash and clearing debris from along the trail.

 Volunteers hard at work clearing our the trail and creating a fresh path for everyone to enjoy.

 World Oil received a surprise batch of thank you notes from the students at Jefferson Eelementary.
 Our employees are participating in the school's landscape improvement program and World Oil is helping with trees, plants and supplies.

-A World Oil Employee Santiago Duarte and his family stop to pose in front the new mural that was put up in part with Donations from World Oil Corp.
+World Oil Employee Santiago Duarte and his family stop to pose in front the new mural that was put up in part with donations from World Oil Corp.

 World Oil's Alok Das, Jim Thivierge, Jeff Baxter and Julia Tapia tour the campus looking at the results of the schools beautification efforts with Principal Salvador Aquino (third from left).